 Now, our kids are out and about, and if you compare this to 15 or 20 years ago, most places would be generally safe for kids, which is hardly the case in the present day.
-Instead of letting your children use their cell phone for constant social media updates, having them use a basic model cell phone, with your number pre-programmed, they can always reach you in case of emergency.
+Instead of letting your children use their cell phone for constant social media updates, have them use a basic model cell phone, with your number pre-programmed, they can always reach you in case of emergency.

 The benefits of getting an old phone for them, as opposed to a smartphone, means that if your kids end up in trouble, or they are in some sort of emergency, an old cell phone model isn’t worth much to thieves or bullies, and they can quickly reach you.
 If you’re looking for a hands-off method in making sure that your kids are safe, it’s always best to give them a cell phone as a precautionary method.

-There are many websites out there with questionable content, but also now, websites like YouTube, even though the kid friendly clips are in abundance, it doesn’t take long to go to a video that may look kid friendly on the face of it, but has extremely violent content, even in animated form!
+There are many websites out there with questionable content, but also now, websites like YouTube, even though the kid-friendly clips are in abundance, it doesn’t take long to go to a video that may look kid-friendly on the face of it, but has extremely violent content, even in animated form!

-The solution is to make sure you are supervising those children, but it’s also about making sure that the forms of entertainment to your children aren’t just YouTube videos.
+The solution is to make sure you are supervising those children, but it’s also about making sure that the forms of entertainment for your children aren’t just YouTube videos.
 There are many games that are good for children’s cognitive ability.
-In addition, there are numerous apps that allow you to set limits on what websites they can view, the time they are allowed on the device, prevent them from accessing social media or texting apps etc. to help parents keep their children safe, even if they cannot watch them constantly while they are online.
+In addition, there are numerous apps that allow you to set limits on what websites they can view, the time they are allowed on the device, prevent them from accessing social media or texting apps, etc. to help parents keep their children safe, even if they cannot watch them constantly while they are online.

 Video Games Console

-Don’t knock the video games mom and dad.
+Don’t knock the video games, mom and dad.
 There are many cognitive benefits to children playing video games.
 I wanted my children outside in the fresh air and sunshine just as much when they were growing up, but there are times when video games are fine for your kids – in moderation, as with everything.

 Yes, there are certain games that you need to keep an eye on, especially those with the adult themes.
 But games like SimCity, Zoo Tycoon, and Civilization are great for general problem-solving skills.
 And, video consoles aren’t just about sitting down and getting repetitive strain injury, there are many active games that are great for kids fitness.